-After considering everything that I teach on Organic Allergy Relief, I had tried to give fasting a try to see how it affected me.
+After considering everything, I had tried to give fasting a try to see how it affected me.
 I had considered water fasting, green tea fasting, and intermittent fasting for allergies.

 First, I tried green tea with lemon fasting and this turned out to be my most effective experience.
 I didn’t consume anything but unsweetened organic green tea with lemon juice mixed in.
 The thought behind this was that the caffeine and green tea would stimulate my thermogenic rate to burn more calories than normal, essentially extending my fast without even waiting.
 This actually worked very well for me and I highly recommend it.